Sample Answer

-Compare and contrast the militarization of police, including factors such as officer’s safety and public safety, as well as civil liberties.
+Compare and contrast the militarization of police, including factors such as officer safety and public safety, as well as civil liberties.

-Police militarization is becoming an integrating topic, and this debate has been continuing in the United States (Ferrara, 2015).
-Critics have argued that the militarization of police has resulted into abuse of authority.
-The debate that surrounds this topic has concentrated on the violence use and excessive force issue.
+Police militarization is becoming an integrating topic, and this debate continues in the United States (Ferrara, 2015).
+Critics have argued that the militarization of police has resulted in abuse of authority.
+The debate surrounding this topic has concentrated on the violence use and excessive force issue.
 Using selected statistics on violent crimes by both critics and supporters of the militarization of police has added to people being confused over this issue.
-A debate has it that military types of equipment obtained under the act of violence have led to the adoption of the military tactic, which endangers civil liberty.
+A debate has it that military types of equipment obtained under the act of violence have led to adopting the military tactic, which endangers civil liberty.

-As argued by critics, the most fundamental militarization impact is on the culture of police.
-Their claims state that the latter has led to an overly aggressive policing form which embraces the use of force as the principal means of solving social issues, promotes excessive and unnecessary force, and encourages the police to treat people as enemies (Coyne, 2013).
+As argued by critics, the most fundamental militarization impact is on the culture of the police.
+Their claims state that the latter has led to an overly aggressive policing form that embraces using force as the principal means of solving social issues, promotes excessive and unnecessary force, and encourages the police to treat people as enemies (Coyne, 2013).
 Proponents, on the other hand, think that some level of militarization of police is necessary for enforcing the law to impede threats that are emerging, such as homegrown violent extremists, terrorism, and attacks from violent criminals that are heavily armed.
-Their claims propose that officers are forced to use protective equipment and military-style weapons to keep pace with the continuously changing adversary.
+Their claims propose that officers must use protective equipment and military-style weapons to keep pace with the continuously changing adversary.

 The potential consequences of the debate regarding the militarization of police are substantial (Coyne, 2013).
 On one side, policies that address militarization might render the officers incapable of public protection from emerging threats.
-On the other hand, the unrestricted militarized activity of the police might adversely destroy civil liberty, and this could lead to them losing the support of the public significantly.
+On the other hand, the free militarized activity of the police might adversely destroy civil liberty, leading to them losing the support of the public significantly.

 The attacks of September 11 provided a new and urgent police militarization justification; the dire need to protect the nation from terrorism (Trilling, 2017).
 Within the months of attacks on the World Trade Center and Pentagon, the Office of National Drug Control Policy started laying the groundwork with ads tying drug recreational use to terrorism support.
 Terrorism gave rise to a new reason for arming the American police, like the military.